AssistList Internship

 2. Centered all content and made text left-aligned for legibility

-3. Added asterisk to mandatory input fields
+3. Added red asterisks in front of mandatory input fields

 Conclusion